East Kent Militia: French Revolutionary and Napoleonic Wars

 The militia was already being embodied when Revolutionary France declared war on Britain on 1 February 1793.
 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.
 On the death of Col Sawbridge, Sir Narborough D'Aeth, 3rd Baronet, of Knowlton, Kent, was appointed to succeed him on 3 March 1795.
 In the summer of 1798 the Irish Rebellion became serious, and the French were sending help to the rebels.
 The East Kent was one of the militia regiments that volunteered to serve in Ireland but its offer was not accepted.

 The war ended with the Treaty of Amiens in March 1802 and all the militia were stood down.
 However, the Peace of Amiens was short-lived and the regiments, whose training commitment had been increased from 21 to 28 days a year, were embodied again in 1803.
 During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the East Kents were stationed at Dover until relieved by the Hereford Militia on 1 July.
 By 1 September that year the regiment (426 men in 10 Companies under Lt-Col William Pennell) had moved to Chelmsford Barracks, which it shared with the Royal Buckinghamshire Militia (King's Own) in Maj-Gen Duncan Campbell's brigade.
 Sir Narborough D'Aeth died in 1808 and Samuel Elias Sawbridge of Olantigh, former MP for Canterbury and son of the previous colonel, was appointed on 14 April 1808.
 He had been first commissioned into the regiment as an ensign in 1790, and retained the command until his own death in 1850.

-Legislation was passed in 1811 permitting English militia regiments to serve in Ireland for two years, and the East Kent Militia served there from 13 September 1811 to 8 October 1813.
+The Interchange Act 1811 passed in July allowed English militia regiments to serve in Ireland and vice versa, and the East Kent Militia served there from 13 September 1811 to 8 October 1813.
 It was disembodied in June 1814, and was not called out during the short Waterloo Campaign.